- Search The Registry

 As Kenya’s Independence approached, Kenyan politicians initiated what became known as the Kennedy Airlift or Airlift Africa.
 Maathai became one of some 300 Kenyans selected to study in the United States in September 1960.
-She received a scholarship to study at Mount St. Scholastica College (now Benedictine College), in Atchison, Kansas, where she majored in biology, with minors in chemistry and German.
+She received a scholarship to study at Mount St. Scholastica College (now Benedictine College) in Atchison, Kansas, where she majored in biology with minors in chemistry and German.
 After receiving her Bachelor of Science degree in 1964, she studied at the University of Pittsburgh for a master's degree in biology.
-Her graduate studies there were funded by the Africa America Institute and during her time in Pittsburgh, she first experienced environmental restoration, when local environmentalists pushed to rid the city of air pollution.
+Her graduate studies there were funded by the Africa America Institute.
+During her time in Pittsburgh, she first experienced environmental restoration when local environmentalists pushed to rid the city of air pollution.

-In April 1966, she met Mwangi Mathai, another Kenyan who had studied in America, who would later become her husband.
-She also rented a small shop in the city, and established a general store, at which her sisters worked.
-In 1967, at the urging of Professor Hofmann, she travelled to the University of Giessen in Germany in pursuit of a doctorate.
+In April 1966, she met Mwangi Mathai, another Kenyan who had studied in America and would later become her husband.
+She also rented a small shop in the city and established a general store where her sisters worked.
+In 1967, at the urging of Professor Hofmann, she traveled to the University of Giessen in Germany to pursue a doctorate.
 She studied both at Giessen and the University of Munich.
-In the spring of 1969, she returned to Nairobi to continue studies at the University College of Nairobi as an assistant lecturer.
+In the spring of 1969, she returned to Nairobi to continue her studies at the University College of Nairobi as an assistant lecturer.
 In May, she and Mwangi Mathai married.
 Later that year, she became pregnant with her first child, and her husband campaigned for a seat in Parliament, losing.

-During the course of the election, Tom Mboya, who had been instrumental in founding the program which sent her overseas, was assassinated.
+During the election, Tom Mboya, who had been instrumental in founding the program that sent her overseas, was assassinated.
 This led to President Kenyatta effectually ending multi-party democracy in Kenya.
 Shortly after, her first son, Waweru, was born.
-In 1971, she became the first Eastern African woman to receive a PhD, her doctorate in veterinary anatomy, from the University College of Nairobi, which became the University of Nairobi the following year.
+In 1971, she became the first Eastern African woman to receive a Ph.D., her doctorate in veterinary anatomy, from the University College of Nairobi, which became the University of Nairobi the following year.
 She completed her dissertation on the development and differentiation of gonads in bovines.
 Her daughter, Wanjira, was born in December 1971.